The plea process is an essential component of the criminal justice system. Below we describe in detail how this process plays out in a case.

 About 90% of all criminal cases end in a plea agreement.
 The ones that do go to trial are usually in matters where one side will not accept a plea offer if one is offered and/or the defense believes that the prosecutor cannot prove its case.

 People are arrested and charged with crimes every day, putting tremendous stress on the court system, jails and prisons.
-To resolve the tremendous number of cases, a prosecutor and defense attorney may agree to a sentence reduction or a charge reduction.
+To resolve the tremendous number of cases, a prosecutor may seek out plea deals.

 - Reduce the number of criminal counts in a complaint